 - Why should I study Civil and Environmental Engineering?

 Civil and environmental engineering at Rice addresses important societal problems that impact the urban and natural landscape in a variety of ways.
-We have focus areas in Environmental Engineering, Hydrology and Natural Disasters, Structural Engineering & Mechanics, and Urban Infrastructure & Risk.
+We have focus areas in Environmental Engineering, Hydrology & Natural Disasters, Structural Engineering & Mechanics, and Urban Infrastructure & Risk.
 We are one of the few engineering departments that address climate change and natural disasters in detail.
 Rice is located in the heart of Houston and has strategic relationships with the local industry leaders in these fields.
 Moreover, Houston has also topped the American Society of Civil Engineers (ASCE) “Best Places for Civil Engineers 2021” list.

 - What do students do when they graduate with a Civil and Environmental Engineering degree?